 Next, it’s time to grow your list of subscribers.
 Here are a few easy options to consider:

-- Add sign-up boxes to your website and offer site visitors a perk (e.g. a small discount for their booking or a destination guide) for sharing their email address.
+- Add sign-up boxes to your website and offer site visitors a perk (e.g. a small discount for their booking or a destination guide) for sharing their email addresses.
 This works well among people in the planning process but not for current or past guests as they rarely return to the hotel’s website.

 - Set up a Wi-Fi restriction.
 Ask for a person’s email address when they sign in to your hotel’s public Wi-Fi and add a checkbox that lets them sign up for your list.
 This helps you get sign-ups from both in-house guests as well as outside clients visiting dining venues or the spa.